cloudr-app/opensoundcloud/docs/guide/index.md

 ## Usage info

-Opensoundcloud works in both Node.js and the browser, but since CORS is not enabled for the APIv2 nor for web-scraping, you can only use methods that end in `.browser` in the browser.
+Opensoundcloud only works in Node.js, because CORS is neither enabled for the APIv2 nor for web-scraping.

-Therefore, using opensoundcloud on the server or in an environment where CORS is not required is recommended.
+Therefore, using opensoundcloud on the server or in an environment where CORS is required.

 ## Basic example